 Belinda Poole

 Areas of practice include but are not limited to:

 BELINDA POOLE holds a PhD in neuropsychology, a Master of Clinical Psychology, and an Honours degree in Psychology from the University of Sydney.
-She is a member of the Australian Clinical Psychology Association, the Australian Psychological Society College of Clinical Psychologists and the Australian and New Zealand Academy for Eating Disorders (ANZAED).
+She is a member of the Australian Clinical Psychology Association and the Australian Psychological Society - College of Clinical Psychologists.
+She is also a passionate educator and Psychology Board Approved supervisor.

-Belinda is a compassionate, non-judgemental, and empathetic therapist who endeavours to provide a safe and collaborative space to work through your challenges.
-She has experience working with adults, children, adolescents, and families across various sectors, including hospital settings, community mental health, and in schools.
-Belinda has a particular interest in working with people who have body image concerns and eating disorders.
-She also has experience providing assessment and treatment for individuals experiencing a range of difficulties, including (but not limited to) anxiety, depression, self-harm, interpersonal difficulties, trauma, perinatal mental health, parenting difficulties, psychosis, and stress and adjustment challenges across the lifespan.
-Belinda is also fluent in Australian Sign Language (AUSLAN) and is familiar with deaf culture and community due to her experience as a CODA.
-She is also neurodiversity affirming and queer friendly.
+As a therapist, Belinda is compassionate, non-judgemental, and empathetic and she endeavours to provide a safe and collaborative space for her clients.
+She has experience working across various sectors, including hospital settings, community mental health, and in schools.
+Belinda has a particular interest in working with people who have body image concerns and eating disorders as a result of her experience working in the Eating Disorder Unit at Wesley Hospital (inpatient and day program).
+She also has experience providing assessment and treatment for individuals experiencing a range of difficulties, including (but not limited to) anxiety, depression, self-harm and suicidality, perinatal mental health and parenting interventions, and burnout, stress and adjustment concerns.
+She has experience working with people that work in emergency services, medical and allied health professionals including psychologists.
+Belinda is fluent in Australian Sign Language (AUSLAN) and is familiar with deaf culture and community due to her experience as a CODA.
+She is also trauma responsive, neurodiversity affirming and queer friendly.

-Belinda is passionate about personalised and evidence-based care and draws on a number of therapy modules, including from Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Compassion Focussed Therapy, Systemic Family Therapy, and Schema Therapy.
-In conjunction with her clinical practice, Belinda has a strong research background and is a postdoctoral research fellow and lecturer at The University of Sydney.
-Her current research aims to improve the mental health and wellbeing of children and adolescents in school-based settings.
-She has published a number of papers and attracted a number of awards and prizes for her research.
+Belinda is passionate about personalised and evidence-based care and draws on a number of therapeutic approaches, including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Compassion Focussed Therapy and Schema Therapy.
+She is also trained in CBT-E and SSCM for the treatment of eating disorders.
+In conjunction with her clinical practice, Belinda has a strong interest and passion for psychology research.
+She completed a postdoctoral research fellowship with Growing Minds Australia and has since continued a research affiliation on a voluntary basis with The University of Sydney.

+Belinda Poole